Poincar\'e series of valuations on functions over a field: The classical Poincar e series of a curve valuation

-\begin{remark} Without loss of generality, we shall use the assumption that, for a fixed $v=\nu(\{k_{\sigma}\})$, the latter condition holds automatically.
+\begin{remark} Without loss of generality, we shall use the assumption that, for a fixed $v=\nu(\{k_{\sigma}\})$, the condition that the zero-level set $\{f=0\}$ with $f\in \calE_{\K^2,0}$ intersects $D$ only at smooth points holds automatically.
 This can be achieved if one makes sufficiently many additional blow-ups at intersection points of the components of the total transform $\pi^{-1}(C)$. \end{remark}